QualiSystems/devguide_source/_reference/8.1.0/resource_scripts.md

 session = script_help.get_api_session()
 {% endhighlight %}

-### Associating a resource script to a CloudShell resource or script
+### Associating a resource script to a CloudShell resource

 1) Place the python script(s) and requirements.txt files in a folder.